-- Rival Schools has Roy, Tiffany, and Boman as a team of foreign exchange students from America.
-Tiffany even gains an expy, in the form Midor no Hibi's Lucy Winrad.
+- Rival Schools has the Americans Roy Bromwell, Tiffany Lords, and Boman Delgado posing as a team of American exchange students, while investigating the attacks on each of the schools.
+Tiffany even gains an expy, in the form Midori Days' Lucy Winrad.

 - In Demon Thesis, the four main characters attend MacPhee University in Canada, which is noted to have a rather large number of transfer students attending from different countries.
 Sure enough two of the four main characters (and both of the female main characters, coincidentally) are exchange students.
 Val is from America, while Clady is Danish.

 - In The School For GIFT'd Filmmakers, Ali a new staff member from England. https://www.youtube.com/watch?v=6r08H77qg68

 - Shipwrecked Comedy's "American Whoopee" parodies this with a sweet and goofy Canadian transfer who still gets the Foreign People Are Sexy treatment from the girls.

 - Cream Tea from Apricot Cookie(s)!, a stereotypically British exchange student who uses the Union Jack to do her hair up.

 - Magick Chicks: Gabrielle speaks with a thick French accent, but wasn't revealed to be an exchange student until her cameo appearance in Dangerously Chloe, where she was shown to be boarding with Naomi's family.

 - In The Adventures of Jimmy Neutron: Boy Genius, there is foreign exchange student named Bolbi Stroganovsky.